Aug 05, 2024 | 12 Mins read

 Entertainment and Toys

 Chatbots make user interaction natural language.
+Some interactive toys now act as 'personal assistants,' helping users with reminders and information.
 Interactive toys like Hello Barbie and video games use chatbots to create experiences.
 Chatbot technology is getting creative.

 More Use Cases